 عنوان مقاله [English]

 Biophysical properties of vegetation, temperature and surface moisture are key parameters to control and evaluate the physical and chemical processes of the land surface.
 Biophysical properties can be used to monitor various applications such as urban heat island, climate change and drought.
-Access to timely information and awareness of the changes in land’ s biophysical properties are required in integrated management and sustainable development.
-Erath’s surface biophysical properties can be successful being retrieved using different types of remote sensing data.
+Access to timely information and awareness of the changes in land’s biophysical properties are required in integrated management and sustainable development.
+Erath surface biophysical properties can be successful in being retrieved using different types of remote sensing data.
 From 1970s, remote sensing data provides unique information in surveying dynamic phenomena.
-Remote sensing sensors provide data in wide area with a repetitive manner.
+Remote sensing imagery provides repetitive data of wide distant area.